burakkose/target-detection/README.md

 TargetDetection
 ===============

-Target Detection , color based
+This is basic target detection project with javacv , using color based object tracking algorithm and mean shift.